APZH/tp/docs/UserGuide.md

 # SchedUrMods User Guide
 Welcome to SchedUrMods User Guide!

-SchedUrMods is a desktop application for NUS Students to manage their timetable and everyday tasks through a virtual task list.
+SchedUrMods is a desktop application that simplifies task and timetable management for NUS students through the use of a virtual task list.

-optimised for usage via a Command Line Interface (CLI).** If you can type fast, SchedUrMods can help you manage your daily tasks faster as compared to a traditional GUI application.
+SchedUrMods is optimised for usage via a Command Line Interface (CLI).
+If you are someone that can type fast, SchedUrMods can definitely help you manage your NUS semester faster than a traditional GUI application.

-Below is the guide on how you can get started using our program to start **"Scheduling Ur Mods!"**.
+**The purpose of this User Guide is to:**
+- Familiarise users on how to use our application
+-

 ## Overview <a id="scrollToHere"></a>
 - [1.
 Getting Started](#1-getting-started)